prooph/service-bus/docs/service_bus_system.md

 - The QueryBus also dispatches a message to only one finder but it returns a [promise](https://github.com/reactphp/promise).

-All buses provide an event-driven dispatch process to give plugins the possibility to hook into the process and manipulate it.
+All buses provide an event-driven dispatch process to give plugins the possibility to hook into the process.

 # Messaging